Menstrual Cups FAQs

 During your period, it is best to wash your cup with mild soap and warm water every time you empty it.
 However, if you are using a public restroom, camping, travelling or just do not have access to running water you can either rinse your cup with bottled water or wipe it with a piece of clean tissue – once convenient, wash your cup thoroughly.

 After your period has ended, clean the cup thoroughly with mild soap and warm water.
-You may let the cup sit near a sunny window to remove discolouration and odour.
+You may also choose to boil your cup for 5-10 minutes.
+Let the cup sit near a sunny window to remove discolouration and odour.
 Store the cup in the cotton pouch or any breathable container or bag.

 You can refer to this blog post for a thorough guide on cleaning and caring for your menstrual cup!